Pediatric Orthopedic Surgeons treating Foot Sprain

 Doctors may recommend surgical methods in more severe cases if they cannot stabilize the ligaments through non-surgical methods.
 This procedure involves repairing the torn ligaments through surgery and stabilizing the joint with screws or pins.
 Following either non-surgical or surgical treatment, the individual will need to undergo rehabilitation to regain strength and mobility in the affected foot.
 Rehabilitation may involve physical therapy, exercises, and stretching to improve range of motion and strength.

-Time to rehabilitate
+Time to Rehabilitate

 The rehabilitation time for a foot sprain can vary depending on the severity of the injury and the type of treatment received.
 In cases where non-surgical methods are successful, the rehabilitation time may be shorter, typically requiring several weeks or months of rehabilitation to regain strength and mobility.
 In more severe cases where surgery is required, the rehabilitation time may be longer, requiring several months of rehabilitation to regain strength and mobility.
 Doctors may suggest rehabilitation to address any lingering pain or discomfort in the foot.